06Gagan/Employee-Managment-System/README.md

 # Netflix-Website-Project
-this is an html css website project
-This is a Netflix Website
+This is an HTML-CSS Netflix Website clone.